(INDIA, EMPIRE and CHAOS – continued)

 A variety of men hostile toward the Brahmins tried to create followings.
 They denied the authority of the Vedas, and each developed a code of conduct and claimed to have found the secret of eternal bliss.
 Local merchants who were gaining in wealth and influence threw their support to one or another of the religious rebels in their area.
 Sect leaders wandered across the northeast of South Asia continent, sometimes with large bands of followers.
 They entered communities to engage in disputations with rival sects and orthodox Brahmins, disputations that were welcomed entertainment for local people.

-The most successful of the new sects were those that attempted to provide relief from orthodox Hinduism's failure to alleviate human suffering.
+The most successful of the new sects were those that attempted relief from orthodox Hinduism's failure to alleviate human suffering.
 One such sect was the Jains – from the Sanskrit verb ji, meaning to conquer.
 The Jains sought relief from suffering by conquest over one's own passions and senses.
 This conquest they believed, gave one purity of soul.

 According to legend, the Jains were led by Nataputta Vardhamana, the son of a royal governor from the Magadha region.
 Nataputta Vardhamana gave up his princely status for a life of asceticism, and he became known as Mahavira (Great Souled One).
 Legend describes Mahavira beginning as a reformer – as not seeking to overthrow the Hindu caste system or the worship of Hindu gods but wishing to do something about the misery that he saw.
 Legend describes him as having sympathy not only for people but also for the animals that the Brahmins sacrificed.